eBay Scams: Unveiling the Dark Side of eBay

 Fake payment methods.
 Scammers may create fake payment websites or apps that look like legitimate payment processors.
 They may also ask you to pay for an item through a wire transfer or other unconventional payment method.
 Once you have sent the money, you will never see it again.

 Refund scams.
-Scammers may offer to refund you for an item that you have purchased, but they will ask you to pay a fee first.
+Scammers may offer to refund you for an item you purchased, but they will ask you to pay a fee first.
 Once you have paid the fee, you will never receive the refund.

 Overpayment scams.
 In this scam, the scammer will send you a check for more than the amount of the item you are selling.
 They will then ask you to wire them the difference.
-Once you have wired the money, the check will bounce and you will be out both the item and the money.
+Once you have wired the money, the check will bounce, and you will be out both the item and the money.

 Buyer scams